Ginny Gibson: Selected radio transcriptions

 Bud's Bandwagon was a radio program of the Armed Forces Radio and Television Service, aired five days a week for four years.
 Bud Widom (né Leonard Widom; 1918–1976) was the DJ host.
 The music was from extant recordings rather than live performances.

-Family
+Personal life

-Ginny Gibson's father, Wayne A. Shoemaker (1902–1962) had, at one time, been Public Relations Director of the Rochester Civic Music Association.
+Ginny Gibson's father Wayne A. Shoemaker had, at one time, been Public Relations Director of the Rochester Civic Music Association.
 Wayne Shoemaker was also a strong regional chess player — affiliated with the Finger Lakes Chess Society.

-Death

 Virginia M. Criger died November 27, 1998, in Nyack, New York.
-She was buried in Mount Repose Cemetery, Haverstraw, New York.
-Etched at the top of her tombstone are the words of the title song she once recorded, "You Pass This Way Only Once."
-And at the bottom are the words, "Our Beloved 'Ginny Gibson.'"